-During our English lessons this term, we will be basing our writing around our curriculum theme of ‘Groovy Greeks’.
+During our English lessons this term, we will be basing our writing around our curriculum theme of ‘Our Earth Matters’.
 We will use a variety of texts and film clips as a stimulus to help us engage and immerse in the topic.
 We will be writing a speech and a biography, exploring poems about climate change, creating posters and writing newspaper articles.

 PE will be every Wednesday afternoon.
-Children will be going swimming this half term and should bring their swimming kits to school.
+Children will continue to go swimming this half term and should bring their swimming kits to school.
 The last swimming session is Wednesday 31st January.
 From Wednesday 7th February children should bring their school PE kit each Wednesday.

 We will continue with our French lessons with Mrs Higgins along with other curriculum areas each afternoon including Computing, Art, Music and DT.

-Each week the children will be given spellings which will be tested every four weeks.
+Each week the children will be given spellings which will be tested on Friday.
 Children are expected to learn their spellings each week.
 Spelling rules are taken from the National Curriculum spelling lists for Year 3 and 4.
 We will also revise previous years’ spelling rules throughout Year 4.

 Daily homework will consist of practising spellings, times-tables and reading for at least 10 minutes from the home-school reading books.